Sunday, May 7, 2023

 Environments

 These are unusual because you'll never use more than one in a scene unless something very peculiar is going on - maybe a string of major twists throws all participants into a whole new environment mid-scene?
-An environment is a powerful storytelling tool by virtue of it twists, which can do almost anything the other scene elements can and more.
+An environment is a powerful storytelling tool by virtue of its twists, which can do almost anything the other scene elements can and more.
 You can add lieutenants, minions, and challenges this way, take actions that affect one or more targets and even accelerate the scene tracker, and that's just sticking to book suggestions.
 A GM can really do anything they want with twists, but there are some things to keep in mind.

 - Because they're so versatile and essentially impossible to prevent or even foresee, individual environmental twists need to be fairly restrained so they don't dominate the whole scene.
 The rulebook gives good guidelines on this on p.244 in terms of power, with each GYRO zone having a single more potent major twist that can't be repeated and any number of weaker minor twists that can be reused.
 Unlike other scene elements the environment does scale up as the scene tracker advances, but its impact is rarely equal to the strongest villain and hero abilities even in Red.

 - An environment's twists are just a menu of pre-planned possibilities - a rough "script" for the scene's extras and the special effects guys to work with, as it were.
 If the "leads" (the heroes) manage to derail things badly enough you may have to abandon your plans and improvise.
-If you've got twists planned where the nuclear micro-reactor starts leaking radiation but one of the PCs has thrown the whole thing into deep space, you need to come up with something new even if its just re-skinning the same mechanical effect.
+If you've got twists planned where the nuclear micro-reactor starts leaking radiation but one of the PCs has thrown the whole thing into deep space, you need to come up with something new even if it's just re-skinning the same mechanical effect.

 - Similarly, the GM ultimately decides what twists to use and when to use them, although listening for player suggestions is always a good idea.
 Weirdly, most of those suggestions tend to be phrased in the form of "I hope X doesn't happen!" rather than just asking for X outright, but that's players for you.
 You can use your choice of twists to adjust difficulty in the scene up or down, and even avoid using some twists at all while repeating others if if seems like that will produce a better experience.
 The only real limitation is not to use more than one really strong major twist effect per GYRO zone, even when making one up on the fly.